 Job Market Paper

-Abstract: High value innovations in science and technology often come from especially novel or atypical recombinations of ideas and prior innovations.
-In this paper, we use a field experiment to investigate how exposures to new ideas affect the novelty and value of recombinant innovations.
-Within a scientific evaluation process, we created exogenous variation in the new ideas that 142 research scientists at a leading medical school were exposed to, by randomly assigning each researcher to evaluate 15 (out of 150) scientific proposals.
+Abstract: High-value innovations in science and technology often come from especially novel or atypical recombinations of ideas and prior innovations.
+In this paper, we use a field experiment to investigate how exposure to new ideas affects the novelty and value of recombinant innovations.
+Partnering with a leading U.S. medical school and intervening in their grant evaluation process, we created exogenous variation in the new ideas that 142 research scientists were exposed to, by randomly assigning each researcher to evaluate 15 (out of 150) scientific proposals.
 We then leverage this unique approach to test key claims of existing theories of novel recombinations while also documenting a range of added patterns.
 Tracking the scientists’ research output over the following five years, we find that the randomized exposures led to papers that recombined ideas that are more novel to the scientist, while simultaneously broadening their expertise.
 In particular, the papers were 10% and 34% more likely to be published in journals and subfields that were new to the scientist, and also involved 0.5 new coauthors on average.
 That said, we find no evidence that the recombinations could be judged as more novel in relation to the prior literature.
-Further, recombinations that were less novel (i.e., more incremental) were more successful in terms of forward citations and journal impact factor, particularly when novel research was published prematurely.
+Further, recombinations that were less novel (i.e., more incremental) were more successful in terms of forward citations and journal impact factor.
 Our study offers insights into how successful recombinant innovations can be produced from new idea exposures, while highlighting the potential trade-offs between the novelty and value of innovative outputs.

 Keywords: innovation, knowledge recombination, novelty, knowledge broadening, field experiment